thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-21-dragino-lorashield-on-AU915-using-arduino-lmic-library.md

 8275202: EV_TXCOMPLETE (includes waiting for RX windows)
 ```

 Notice how we are sending packets on the correct AU915 channels including: `917.4`, `917.2` and `916.8`.
 I confirmed the device was working correctly by checking our LoRaWAN gateway packet forwarder logs.
-I also checked that the data was getting to the server, but subscribing to the MQTT topic for the node I added, and could see `SGVsbG8sIHdvcmxkIQ==` in the data fields of the JSON, easily decoded from base64 to: `Hello, world!`, as specified in the sketch file code.
+I also checked that the data was getting to the server, but subscribing to the MQTT topic for the node I added and could see `SGVsbG8sIHdvcmxkIQ==` in the data fields of the JSON, easily decoded from base64 to: `Hello, world!`, as specified in the sketch file code.

 ## Conclusion

 This post covered another method for getting the Dragino LoRa Shield to work with the Australian and New Zealand LoRaWAN frequency using the MCCI Arudino-LMIC library.
-I think the library is a good solution, and implements the AU915 (what they call AU921) correctly.
+I think the library is a good solution and implements the AU915 (what they call AU921) correctly.
 It is a much more elegant approach than my _hacky_ fix to the original Arduino-LMIC library, and recommend to anyone who wants to configure a LoRaWAN node on an Arduino-based device such as the Dragino LoRa Shield or similar Arduino-based device.

 If you have any feedback or questions please post a comment below.
 Also, if anyone knows any other Arduino-LMIC or LoRaWAN libraries that they like for LoRaWAN nodes, please feel free to share them below in the comments.
 Thanks!